Why it matters in practice

-The points below capture the main workflows, concepts, tools and operator decisions associated with taking ownership of software security.
+The items below mark the main workflows, concepts, tools and validation themes that repeatedly matter when working through taking ownership of software security.

 - Owning software security